Undergraduate: Tuition fees

 New international (Non Tier 4 visa) students

-International students making full payment by 1 August in the year of entry 5.0%
+International students making full payment of the above fee by 1 August in the year of entry 5.0%

 International progressing from FE to HE - the cost of the foundation diploma course will be reimbursed over the three years of an undergraduate course.
 The discount applies for the three years of the undergraduate course and will not be applied to any repeat years.

 Please note: Fees may be subject to increase in subsequent years of your course, by less than or equal to any increase in the retail pricing index (RPI-X) up to the maximum fee cap as determined by law or government policy.

 Home & EU students please note:

 - Students may pay fees to us directly or by applying for a tuition fee loan (see below).

 - Where students are paying fees directly to Ravensbourne, tuition fees are due in full at the start of the academic year, or subject to the agreement of the finance office may be paid in instalments.

 - International Learners requiring a CAS letter to obtain a Tier 4 visa will be required to make a deposit payment of £5,000 and arrange payment of the balance on or prior to enrolment or by 1 August for the 5.0% discount to apply.